The-Blockchain-Company/tbco-monitoring-framework/docs/README.md

 In the `docs/` directory, enter a `nix-shell` to have access to the required tools to generate documentation.
 Then, simply run `make`.
-This will produce the [GodXCoin-Monitoring.pdf](https://github.com/The-Blockchain-Company/tbco-monitoring-framework/wiki/GodXCoin-Monitoring.pdf) from the source code.
+This will produce the [The Blockchain Co.-Monitoring.pdf](https://github.com/The-Blockchain-Company/tbco-monitoring-framework/wiki/The Blockchain Co.-Monitoring.pdf) from the source code.

 # One-pagers